Special Educational Needs Report 2018-2019

 If you wish to speak to either member of staff an appointment can be made through the school office.
 Alternatively if you wish to speak to a member of the SEN team contact

-The SENCo has completed National Award for Special Educational Needs Co-ordination (SENCo’s).
-The Assistant SENCo has completed a course to administer Psychometric testing for Access Arrangements in school.
+The SENCo is completing National Award for Special Educational Needs Co-ordination (SENCo’s).
+The Assistant SENCo is completing a course to administer Psychometric testing for Access Arrangements in school.
 Both courses are at master’s level.
-Specific training for all support staff is calendared in twilight sessions throughout the school year.
+Specific training for all support staff is calendared in twilight sessions throughout the school year, totalling 10 years.

 Representation of SEN Students and Parents

 Students are consulted on a regular basis and have an equal representation in focus groups and as part of student voice activities.
 Annual reviews and meetings with SEN parents happen regularly and are well attended.
 Key workers communicate with parents and update parents as necessary, depending upon the progress and needs of the student.
 SEN student voice happens on a regular basis and the SENCo / Assistant SENCo are committed to improving the representation of SEN students in student leadership roles.

 In the first instance if a parent is unhappy with the provision provided, they should contact the school SENCo.
 If the complaint cannot be resolved or the parent is unhappy with the resolution the parent should follow the school compliments, concerns and complaints procedure.